-Scientists and clinicians agree that patients with FM have a problem with central pain processing.
+Scientists and clinicians generally agree that patients with FM have a problem with central pain processing.
 The exact causality of the heightened pain sensitivity in FM is poorly understood.
 What is generally agreed is that the central sensitization seen in FM is secondary to a combination of genetic and environmental factors that render the patient susceptible to developing the widespread chronic pain and related symptoms seen in FM.
-We believe that, when FM patients are exposed to significant life stressors, be they physical or emotional, it results in an abnormal stress or herpes virus mediated-immune response.
-Herpes viruses are unique in that they remain in a dormant state (latency) in neuronal nuclei as nonintegrated, circular DNA associated with nucleosomes, with recurrent reactivations for the life of the host.
+We believe that, when FM patients are exposed to significant life stressors, be they physical or emotional, there is abnormal stress to the immune system allowing herpesviruses to reactivate.
+This reactivation event, in turn, leads to a herpesvirus associated immune response.
+Herpesviruses are unique in that they remain in a dormant state (latency) in differing tissue types, depending on the strain, as nonintegrated, circular DNA associated with nucleosomes, with recurrent reactivations for the life of the host.
 We believe it is likely that nerve resident viral herpetic reactivation is necessary for the nociceptive response seen in FM.
 This cyclical process of virus reactivation and lytic infection is postulated to perpetuate FM symptoms in these patients.

-Our novel therapeutic is directed at interrupting the ongoing immune response by suppressing the herpes virus, which suppresses the abnormal stress response, thereby alleviating the central pain processing abnormality and other FM symptoms.
+Our novel therapeutic is directed at interrupting the ongoing immune response by suppressing the herpesvirus, which suppresses the abnormal stress response, thereby alleviating the central pain processing abnormality and other FM symptoms.
 Studies have shown that neither antivirals nor COX-2/NSAIDS taken alone result in a meaningful clinical benefit.
 However, when administered in combination, the synergistic response was unexpected and promising.
-This IMC-1 synergistic response resulted from a combination of famciclovir inhibiting viral DNA polymerase and celecoxib inhibiting upregulation of COX-2 (and to a lesser extent COX-1).
+This IMC-1 synergistic response resulted from a combination of famciclovir inhibiting viral DNA polymerase and celecoxib inhibiting upregulation of COX-2 (and to a lesser extent, COX-1).
 There have been multiple published studies using NSAIDS/COX-2's in the treatment of FM.
 According to a 2017 review published in the Cochrane Database of Systemic Reviews, NSAIDs/COX-2's alone were shown to be no more effective than placebo in treating pain associated with FM.
-Products included in the review were ibuprofen 2400mg daily, naproxen 1000mg daily, tenoxicam 20mg daily and COX-2 etoricoxib 90mg daily.
+Products included in the review were ibuprofen 2400mg daily, naproxen 1000mg daily, tenoxicam 20mg daily and

+COX-2 etoricoxib 90mg daily.
 Antiviral monotherapy treatment of FM was studied by Dr. Sally A. Kendall and her colleagues and published in 2004 in the Journal of Rheumatology.
 Dr. Kendall evaluated valacyclovir 1 gram three times a day vs placebo in 60 patients with FM.
 The results showed no difference in change of pain between valacyclovir and placebo.

 Virally induced upregulation of COX enzymes is important for efficient viral replication.
-An article published by Dr. Lynn W. Enquist, a professor at Princeton University, and his colleagues in the Journal of Virology (2004), demonstrated that many herpes viruses significantly up-regulate COX-2 and to a lesser degree COX-1.
-In an article published by Yuehong Liu and colleagues in 2014 in The Scientific World Journal, they estimated 14-fold increase in COX-2, 1.8-fold increase in COX-1 during herpes virus infection.
+An article published by Dr. Lynn W. Enquist, a professor at Princeton University, and his colleagues in the Journal of Virology (2004), demonstrated that many herpesviruses significantly up-regulate COX-2 and to a lesser degree COX-1.
+In an article published by Yuehong Liu and colleagues in 2014 in The Scientific World Journal, they estimated 14-fold increase in COX-2, 1.8-fold increase in COX-1 during herpesvirus infection.

 Celecoxib inhibits COX-2 and to a lesser degree COX-1, both of which are critical to the replication and growth of live virions.
-In general, COX-2 inhibition is regarded as more important than COX-1 inhibition for the suppression of herpes virus reactivation.
+In general, COX-2 inhibition is regarded as more important than COX-1 inhibition for the suppression of herpesvirus reactivation.
 COX-2 activation is involved in the induction of herpetic recurrences, and COX-2 inhibition is accompanied not only by a reduction of viral shedding, but also a reduction of viral DNA in nerve ganglia.